Quasar photometric redshifts beyond the spectroscopic coverage: Uncertainty models and redshift distributions in the Kilo-Degree Survey DR5: Introduction

 \section{Introduction}

 Photometric redshift estimates (photo-$z$) have become a cornerstone of modern cosmological analyses.
-Although they are less precise than spectroscopic measurements, photometric techniques enable redshift estimation for orders of magnitude more objects, making them indispensable for large-area surveys and statistical cosmology \citep[e.g.][]{Hildebrandt_2010, Salvato_2019, Newman_2022}.
+Although they are less precise than spectroscopic measurements, photometric techniques enable redshift estimation for orders of magnitude more objects, making them indispensable for large-area surveys and statistical cosmology \citep[e.g.][]{Hildebrandt_2010,Salvato_2019,Newman_2022}.
 Photo-$z$ are commonly used to construct tomographic redshift bins, which are used for cosmological inference from large-scale structure probes such as weak gravitational lensing and galaxy clustering.
 These distributions are often calibrated using additional data.

-Beyond point estimates of redshift, cosmological analyses critically rely on a robust characterization of the associated uncertainties.
-Uncertainties and biases in the reconstructed redshift distribution propagate directly into systematic errors in cosmological observables that depend on accurate distance estimates.
-In weak gravitational lensing analyses, such errors bias the lensing efficiency kernels and can lead to incorrect constraints on parameters such as $\sigma_8$ and $\Omega_\mathrm{m}$.
+Cosmological analyses rely not only on point estimates of redshift but on a robust characterization of the associated uncertainties, since biases in the reconstructed redshift distribution propagate directly into systematic errors in observables that depend on accurate distances.
+In analyses involving the lensing of background sources or of the cosmic microwave background, such errors bias the lensing efficiency kernels entering the cross-correlation signal, and can lead to incorrect constraints on parameters such as $\sigma_8$ and $\Omega_\mathrm{m}$; for point-like sources such as quasars, this concerns their role as foreground tracers rather than as shape-measured lensing sources.
 Similarly, in galaxy clustering measurements, biases in the redshift distribution affect inferred comoving distances and correlation functions, impacting both the amplitude and scale of the signal.
-In this paper we focus both on individual redshift uncertainties, as well as cumulative redshift distributions, trying to reconstruct the cumulative distributions using the individual photo-$z$ uncertainty measurements.
+In this paper we focus on both individual redshift uncertainties and the resulting redshift distributions, which we reconstruct from the per-object photo-$z$ PDFs.

 In case of machine learning (ML), the photo-$z$ uncertainties are commonly decomposed into aleatoric and epistemic components.
-Aleatoric uncertainty arises from intrinsic degeneracies in the data, where different redshift values correspond to similar photometric colors, even in the presence of abundant training data.
+Aleatoric uncertainty arises from intrinsic degeneracies in the data, where different redshift values correspond to similar photometric colours, even in the presence of abundant training data.
 Epistemic uncertainty, on the other hand, is driven by incomplete coverage of the feature space by the training set, reflecting the model’s lack of knowledge in poorly sampled regions.